-Pigliucci, and most of today’s atheists, define atheism differently than most theists.
-Atheists seem to be defining it as sort of an “a-theism”, that is, lack of belief.
+Most of today’s atheists define atheism as sort of an “a-theism”, that is, lack of belief.
 This grants the atheist a burden of proof advantage; it’s a non-claim, and non-claims require no support.

 *The earliest use of a-theism I am aware is Anthony Flew’s use in his 1972 paper, “The Presumption of Atheism.”